prymitive/karma/docs/CONFIGURATION.md

 Environment variables are mapped in a similiar way as command line flags, `alertmanager:interval` is accessible as `ALERTMANAGER_INTERVAL` env.
 Same exceptions apply as with command line flags.

+* `HOST` - used by gin webserver, same effect as setting `listen:address` config option
+* `PORT` - used by gin webserver, same effect as setting `listen:port` config option
+* `SENTRY_DSN` - is used by Sentry itself, same effect as passing value to `sentry:private` config option.